openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    assignment

-Possible hard-to-predict and hard-to-handle linkage and virtual machine errors can cause errors in the course of an expression evaluation.
+Possible hard-to-predict and hard-to-handle linkage and virtual machine errors can cause errors during the evaluation of an expression.

-An abrupt completion of a subexpression evaluation results in the following:
+Abrupt completion of the evaluation of a subexpression results in the following:

--  Immediate abrupt completion of the expression that contains such a subexpression (if the evaluation of the entire expression requires the evaluation of the contained subexpression); and
+-  Immediate abrupt completion of the expression that contains such a subexpression (if the evaluation of the contained subexpression is required for the evaluation of the entire expression); and
 -  Cancellation of all subsequent steps of the normal mode of evaluation.

 The terms *complete normally* and *complete abruptly* can also denote